mirca/mirca.github.io/_posts/2021-01-24-interoperating-r-matlab.md

 The [R.matlab](https://github.com/HenrikBengtsson/R.matlab) package,
-created by [Henrik Bengtsson](https://github.com/HenrikBengtsson/), makes it effortless to create a interoperate between R and MATLAB.
+created by [Henrik Bengtsson](https://github.com/HenrikBengtsson/), makes it effortless to interoperate between R and MATLAB.

 Within an R session, we can create a MATLAB server as follows: